Not all lensing is low: An analysis of DESI$\times$DES using the Lagrangian Effective Theory of LSS: Results

 As we have seen, allowing wide IA-parameter priors substantially degrade our ability to constrain the matter clustering amplitude $S_8$.
 The flip side of this observation is that our measurements allow us to tomographically constrain the intrinsic alignments of each source sample $c_s(z)$ at the lens redshifts.
 We show these constraints, where the cosmology is fixed to the mean Planck PR4 cosmology, and we analyze all source and lens bin combinations, in Figure~\ref{fig:cs_z_constraints}.
 Since our aim is now to measure $c_s(z)$ we widen the priors on $c_s^{ij}$ to $\mathcal N(0,10)$ so as to not bias the resulting constraints.
 Intrinsic alignments, or deviations from the Planck prediction for lensing amplitudes, are detected to be nonzero at more than $2\sigma$ in several bins and, importantly, also deviate by similar amounts for a given lens sample redshift.
 The tightest constraints come from lens-source pairs with substantial redshift overlap, such that the signal becomes IA dominated and, conversely, the pairs we have opted to include in our fiducial analysis show rather weak constraints, with $\sigma( c_s )$ wider than our fiducial priors in many cases.
 This indicates that the statistical error in the lensing cross-correlation amplitude $C^{\delta_{g}\gamma_{E}}_{\ell}$ is not subdominant to the theoretical error in these bins.
 Our IA constraining power also degrades slightly when going to higher redshift, as uncertainties in the magnification contributions to these spectra become a confounding factor.

 In order to illustrate the differences of these tomographic measurements of IA with the two-parameter source-independent IA parameterizations common in the literature we also perform a fixed-cosmology fit to a model that assumes a linear redshift evolution for the IA parameters (Eqn.~\ref{eqn:spline}).
 The results are shown in the black shaded regions---since all IA amplitudes are forced to be the same at a given redshift in this model the constraints are driven by the most tightly-constrained bins, which as noted above do not always have the same implied clustering amplitudes as the lensing-dominated bins constraining $S_8$.
 For example, for the cross-correlations between LRG0 and the first two source bins, whose shapes we omit in our fiducial analysis, prefer IA amplitudes closer to zero than the last two.
 Even the more tightly constrained bins, such as \texttt{BGS0xS0} and \texttt{BGS0xS1}, differ by several $\sigma$ in their preferred value of $c_s$.
 Taking into account the covariance between the individual bins, the pairwise IA posteriors in Figure~\ref{fig:cs_z_constraints} deviate from the source-independent 2-parameter model in black by $\chi^2 = 29.0$, with nonzero linear IA amplitudes being detected at $\chi^2 = 34.8$.
-It is worth noting that since these differences exist at the same redshift they cannot be due to a mismatch with the true and assumed cosmologies.
-However, if we assume that IAs can only be anti-aligned with the tidal field, the fact that several bins prefer a positive IA signal, rather than the negative radial alignment signal predicted by simulations, may be taken as evidence that either $S_8$ is higher than Planck, as our cosmology fits indicate, or the presence of a systematic or statistical fluctuation.